-The two maps below show the current extent and planned expansion of the biomass industry across the globe.
-The data on these maps has been collected from openly available sources by EPN member groups worldwide.
-This is a constant work in progress and the maps are updated regularly as new information becomes available.
+The map below shows the current extent and planned expansion of the biomass industry across the globe.
+The data on the map has been collected from openly available sources by members of the Forest, Climate and Biomass Working Group worldwide.
+This is a constant work in progress and the map is updated regularly as new information becomes available.

-These kinds of installations have been chosen for careful monitoring as they can be a major threat to forest ecosystems if the fuel comes at volume directly from forests.
-The maps thus exclude power plants that are primarily run on black liquor (a by-product in pulp mills), bagasse (the residue of sugar cane) or post-consumer waste wood.
+These kinds of installations have been chosen for monitoring because they can be a major threat to forest ecosystems if the fuel comes at volume directly from forests.
+The map excludes power plants that are primarily run on black liquor (a by-product in pulp mills), bagasse (the residue of sugarcane) or post-consumer waste wood.

 Words or phrases that require explanation will have an icon which, when hovered over, will open a popup with the explanation.

 Details of each facility will pop up here

 We rely on our members to help us keep the map up to date.
 If you have information about biomass facilities or pellet mills to share, or if you spot an inaccuracy which needs correcting, please email sophie(at)environmentalpaper.org

 This map was produced by Jake McMurchie for the Environmental Paper Network, in collaboration with the Global Forest Coalition and Biofuelwatch.
 It was based on an original created by Wolfgang Kuhlmann of ARA.